-Outcomes from a cervical selective nerve root block procedure
+Efficacy of cervical selective nerve root blocks

 Although the effects of the anesthetic wear off relatively quickly, the effects of the steroid shot typically last for a longer period of time.
 This in turn can help reduce inflammation (and thereby relieve your pain), and also promote the healing of the irritated nerve.